 Our final pour was an extra añejo, aged for five years: Partida Elegante.
 Extra añejo is a category that just appeared 1.5 years ago.
 Industry belief is that tequila doesn’t improve much after five years.

-Overall, the quarters may have been cramped, but the event was a good learning opportunity, and I did discover a few new quality tequilas.
+Overall, quarters were cramped, but the “Great Minds of Tequila” event was a good learning opportunity.
+I also discovered a few new quality tequilas.

-In case you’re interested, you’re welcome to “drink the architecture” at Rivera.
-Designer/co-owner Eddie Sotto said that people can buy bottles of 10-year tequila that line the shelves of the “sangre” room.
-On one of his many trips to Mexico, chef-owner John Rivera Sedlar discovered the tequila, which was held in American oak.
-Eddie Sotto designed the bottles with hand-milled walnut and your name will be engraved in gold on the bottle.
-It’s $2500 for lock-and-key access to two bottles.
-The fee includes Rivera discounts, anytime reservations and upcoming access to The Doheny.
+FYI: you’re welcome to “drink the architecture” at Rivera.
+Designer/co-owner Eddie Sotto said that people can buy 10-year-old tequila bottles that line the shelves of the “sangre” room.
+On one of his many trips to Mexico, chef-owner John Rivera Sedlar discovered the tequila, which aged in American oak.
+Eddie Sotto designed the bottles with hand-milled walnut.
+They’ll engrave you name in gold on the bottle.
+It’s $2,500 for lock-and-key access to two bottles.
+The fee includes Rivera discounts, anytime reservations, and upcoming access to The Doheny.
 Rivera bartender Julian Cox will also name a cocktail for you on the list.

 Finally, Cox debuts his autumn cocktail list on Thursday, October 29.
 To honor the occasion, Rivera is offering $5 cocktails beginning at 10 PM.
-At the tasting, he previewed one of his new cocktails, the Autumn Sour, featuring Partida añejo tequila and a cinnamon dusting.
+At the tasting, he previewed one new cocktail, the Autumn Sour, featuring Partida añejo tequila and a cinnamon dusting.

 Joshua Lurie